pyrocko/grond/docs/source/examples/satellite_insar/index.rst

 Once the software is installed we need to parametrize the two scenes:

-    1. The data subsampling quadtree.
+    1. The data sub-sampling quadtree.
 This efficiently reduces the resolution of the scene, yet conserves the important data information.
 A reduced number of samples will benefit the forward-modelling computing cost.

     2. Estimate the spatial data covariance.
 By looking at the spatial noise of the scene we can estimate the data covariance. ``kite`` enables us to calculate a covariance matrix for the quadtree, which will be used as a weight matrix in our Grond inversion.

-Let's start by parametrizing the quadtree: find a good parameters for the subsampling quadtree by tuning four parameters:
+Let's start by parametrizing the quadtree: find a good parameters for the sub-sampling quadtree by tuning four parameters:

     1. ``epsilon``, the variance threshold in each quadtree's tile.
     2. ``nan_fraction``, percentage of allowed NaN pixels per tile.